Open-Up/openup01_08/exam.md

 36
 ```

- - Question 2 (2,5 pts): Create a command sum the number of lines of files in the current directory

-Send the commands you wrote by mail to
+Send the commands you wrote by mail to btellier@linagora.com.
+Specify your name.

 ## File systems (5 pts)